paulaperoutka/Clicky/README.md

 Once the user's score is reset after an incorrect guess, the game restarts with score zero but persisting the highest score recorded.

 ## Deplyment
-Visit heroku to play the game [Minion-Click](https://minion-click.herokuapp.com)
+Visit heroku to play the game:
+[Minion-Click](https://minion-click.herokuapp.com)

 ## Credits